WeSpeakEnglish/ANTIRTOS/README.md

 # ANTIRTOS
 ### *No any RTOS needed, you will see...*
-ANTIRTOS is an ultra-lightweight, universal C++ library designed for task management in IoT and embedded applications.
-It is coded in a single, small file, making it incredibly easy to integrate into your projects.
-ANTIRTOS aims to deliver a robust, secure, and efficient library for task management.
-With its focus on modularity and scalability, ANTIRTOS is suitable for a variety of devices, from simple microcontrollers to complex embedded systems.
+ANTIRTOS is an ultra-lightweight, robust, secure, and efficient universal C++ library designed for task management in IoT and embedded applications.
+It is coded in one header-only file, that provides four versions of main task queue class : fQ is the basic class, fQP adds an argument for the queued functions, del_fQ adds an delay before the dunction is executed, and del_fQP add both enhancements.

+Each queue object contains an array of pointers to functions to execute sequentially.
+The "push" procedure adds a function to the back of the queue, while the "pull" procedure executes the next function and removes it from the queue.
+Several queues can co-exist concurrently, and the execution of the functions occurs outside of interrupts in a non-blocking way.

-It is developed especially for embedded systems where the complexity and overhead of an RTOS are not justified.
+ANTIRTOS is suitable for a variety of devices, from simple microcontrollers to complex embedded systems where the complexity and overhead of an RTOS are not justified.

 This is an universal branch with dynamic memory (heap) allocation approach.

-The modern version is avaliable here: [ANTIRTOS_MODERN](https://github.com/WeSpeakEnglish/ANTIRTOS_MODERN), it enhances simplicity in usage by leveraging the standard library (std) using tuples and static allocation.
+A newer version called [ANTIRTOS_MODERN](https://github.com/WeSpeakEnglish/ANTIRTOS_MODERN) leverages the standard library (std) using tuples and static allocation to simplify its usage.
 However, it is not supported on some platforms yet.

-### Benifits:
+### Benefits:
 1. Interrupts kept fast and controllable, no blocking anymore.
 2. Easy to debug and understand.
 3. Get an easy way of multitasking.